lpinca/shopify-token/README.md

 - `shop` - A string that specifies the name of the user's shop.
 - `scopes` - An optional array of strings or comma-separated string to specify the list of scopes.
 This allows you to override the default scopes.
+- `nonce` - An optional string representing the nonce.
+If not provided it will be generated automatically.

 #### Return value